 What made you interested in studying multiple languages?

-For me, it was the passion for languages and the realization that I had the potential to express myself in many different codes.
+For me, it was a passion for languages and the realization that I had the potential to express myself in many different codes.
 The rest of my classmates were from the wealthy zone of the city and I didn’t quite fit in.
 They all came wearing their uniform, straight from their private school and I was wearing just the same cargo jeans I had worn during the morning.

 I was the manager’s daughter, but it was just a small family business.
 Then I kept on improving and when I was about 12 years old I was in the adult class with two guys from a company that sent its executives to improve their English skills.
 They seemed really annoyed by my presence there, but I was happy because they were old and didn’t wear uniforms.
 But I’m digressing…